yerang1018/yerang1018/README.md

 	<h3>self-introduction</h3>

-I'm Oh Ye-rang, aspiring to be a backend developer.
+I'm Oh Ye-rang, aspiring to be a backend developer.<br>

-My strength lies in my outstanding **observational skills**.
+My strength lies in my outstanding **observational skills**.<br>

 Backend development involves maintaining and improving systems that users don't see.<br>
-What attracts me to this role is the ability to enhance system stability and efficiency through meticulous observation and analysis.
+What attracts me to this role is the ability to enhance system stability and efficiency through meticulous observation and analysis.<br>

-Errors due to typos are common in the development process, making backend development a role where I am confident I can leverage my strongest skill.
+Errors due to typos are common in the development process, making backend development a role where I am confident I can leverage my strongest skill.<br>
 </div>